 Safety resources for general aviation

-Our free Clued Up magazine is published twice a year and has a wide distribution in the GA community.
+Our free Clued Up magazine and article series is published periodically and has a wide distribution in the GA community.

 The following are extra safety resources that may be useful for GA pilots.
 The resources are grouped by topic.

 One of the key safety projects involving GA is the aim to reduce the number of airspace infringements (where an aircraft enters airspace without permission or coordination).
 This is one of the key areas of work for the joint CAA/NATS and MoD Airspace and Safety Initiative.
 Useful advice and features are available on the the Initiative's website.